Mountain bike tours

 Obergoms

-Pass through one of the most beautiful villages in Switzerland, or even the smallest, before reaching the Furka Pass and discovering the glaciers of the Valais and the source of the Rhône.
+Cross one of the most beautiful villages of Switzerland, or the smallest, before reaching the Furka Pass and discovering the glaciers of Valais and the source of the Rhone.

 Difficulty